 PlayStation went for revolution while Xbox went for evolution

-Upon first glance, the Xbox Series X controller isn't a huge departure from that of the Xbox One.
+At first glance, the Xbox Series X controller isn't a huge departure from the Xbox One.
 This is in stark contrast to Sony's DualSense design, which overhauled the DualShock lineup to give it a modernized look and feel.
-The Series X controller seems to be a small step forward in Microsoft's case, though that just shows how well Microsoft crafted the Xbox One controller initially.
+The Series X controller seems to be a small step forward in Microsoft's case, though that shows how well Microsoft initially crafted the Xbox One controller.

 Sony decided to take a big leap.
 The DualSense now features haptic feedback and adaptive triggers — which were already present on the Xbox One controller to an extent — and it added some much-needed textures to the thumbsticks, triggers, and grips, along with face buttons and a D-pad that actually look tactile as opposed to the squishy buttons on the DualShock 4.